Please note that the conference and the workshops take place in two different venues.

 There is excellent public transportation all over Copenhagen.
 Google maps is great for planning your trip by train, metro or bus to either venue.

 Of course, the fastest and most Danish way to get there would be to rent a bike.
 There are numerous bike shops that provide rental bikes and a city bike program as well.

 If you arrive by car, these are your parking options for each venue: Marketenderiet has underground parking in a garage close by and another parking garage (on the top floor) a bit further away.
 Payment for parking is handled via EasyPark app/sms.

 Please come early

-On Friday May 19 there are 4 half-day workshops, 2 in the morning and 2 in the afternoon.
-We’ll open workshop signups on May 1st and send all participants an email then reminding them to choose what they want to attend.
+On Friday May 19 there are 4 half-day workshops, 2 to choose between in the morning and 2 in the afternoon.
+If you’re joining us for the workshops, you can choose which workshops here:

 Lunch is included on both days.
-There will be vegetarian options.
+There will be a vegetarian option.
 If you have other dietary restrictions or allergies let us know by May 9 at the latest.